jonkislin/blog_old/about.md

 published: true
 ---

-jon kislin, b.a. psychology and philosophy
+my name is jon!
-aspiring data scientist and social psychologist
+i'm an aspiring data scientist and social psychologist

 ### interests ###
 - social, political, and moral psychology